 - General health requirements for the state in which the show is held will be followed.
 Current health papers must accompany the animals at the show.

 - Animals entered in the National Junior Shorthorn Show must be tattooed.
 We may not verify tattoos at check-in, but an animal’s tattoo must match the corresponding registration papers.
 If there becomes a reason to check, entries not matching will be disqualified from the show.

 - Steers ONLY will be weighed at check-in on June 19.
 The weight per day of age may be provided to the judge.

 - All exhibitors must wear the official 2023 Junior National Shirt when showing entries, excluding showmanship and team fitting.
 (Showmanship will have its own t-shirt that must be worn).
 Every exhibitor must also wear the correct show number in a show harness for all shows.
 (These back numbers are specific to the individual animal being shown)

 - Any exhibitor who loses control of his/her entry three times in a single appearance in the show ring (calf gets away) will be required to remove the animal from the ring.
 ALL BULLS older than one year of age on Jan.
 1, 2023 are required to have a permanent nose ring or clip in nose ring any time they are being handled for the safety of everyone.
-For the sake of safety of all exhibitors and spectators, any animal that is presenting an unsafe atmosphere in the show ring can be removed at the discretion of ASA staff and the ASA board of directors.
+For the sake of the safety of all exhibitors and spectators, any animal that is presenting an unsafe atmosphere in the show ring can be removed at the discretion of ASA staff and the ASA board of directors.